dappforce/subsocial-docs/docs/basics/glossary/Overview.md

 You can set a profile picture and a username for your account, as well as a personal website link.
 Below your profile overview is a collection of all of your posts, comments, reactions, and Spaces.
 You can view others’ profiles to see this information about them.

+## SUB
+SUB is the ticker for the Subsocial token, which powers the Subsocial blockchain.
+SUB can be used to perform actions on the network, or burned to generate energy (NRG).

+## NRG
+NRG is created from burning SUB, and can be used to perform actions on the network.
+NRG is not transferrable.
+When burning SUB to create NRG, a multiplier greater than 1 is used, meaning that users will be able to perform more actions with 1 SUB worth of NRG than they can by spending 1 SUB directly.

+NRG can be created in a different wallet than the one that burnt the SUB tokens, allowing friends or applications to let you have NRG without having to worry about SUB tokens.

 ## Account Address
 An account address is just what it sounds like, an address for your account.
 Addresses are usually long strings of letters and numbers, and are used to perform transactions on blockchain networks.
 In the Substrate ecosystem, each account has multiple addresses,